dryave/Final-Project-Part-II/README.md

 # Final-Project-Part-II
 Here is my final project part II!

-User Research Protocol: Daniel Ryave Telling Stories with Data Final Project Part 2
+# User Research Protocol: Daniel Ryave Telling Stories with Data Final Project Part 2

 My goal for this presentation is to convince graduate students who have limited to no knowledge of malaria to be able to do the following things:
 1. Understand the cause and treatment/prevention options for malaria
 2. Determine which interventions are particularly effective and which interventions are particularly cost-effective
 3. Be motivated to call their congressperson to encourage increased foreign aid spending or donate to a worthy NGO

+# User Testing
 In order to understand if my presentation is achieving these goals, I sat down with three graduate students who did not know what the cause of malaria is.
 (In my experience, people who can’t identify the cause of malaria don’t generally know much about treatment or prevention methods.)
 My theory held true in this case; the three graduate students with whom I spoke had a lot to learn about malaria.

 My user script was likely longer than most user scripts would be, as I wanted to educate them in the same way that my final presentation will.
 But I also wanted to give them a lot of room to dissect the information and story boards on their own and provide me with feedback.
 Here is what I said to my storyboard research subjects: